Martine Bertereau: Later life

-In 1626, Martine and Jean were summoned back to France to begin work on restoring the French mining industry.
 In 1627, their son, Hercule, fell ill of "flaming heat in the intestines", and spent a few weeks recovering in Chateau-Thierry.
 During this time, Martine discovered a natural spring nearby and claimed it had healing powers, informing the local doctor of her find.
 The town subsequently became an attraction in which the ailed and wealthy visited.
 Today, geological historian Martina Kölbl-Ebert has proven this to be a long-lived form of scientific fraud.
 Later that year, while at their mining base in Morlaix, Brittany, the local clergy took the claims of mystical abilities seriously, and accused Martine and her husband of witchcraft.
 No charges were made, but the couple were forced to leave France and fled to Germany, and then Hungary.
 After being unable to recoup their losses, they returned to France.